bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 I had trained an FNO first and spent an afternoon tuning it to improve performance until I'd hit a validation accuracy of about 55%, and then the very first UNet I trained after that brutally mogged it, getting to 62% after the first 100 steps and finishing at ~82% in 10 minutes.

-This was the last time I changed the UNet hyperparamters.
+This was the last time I changed the UNet hyperparameters.

 After a long weekend, I had tuned the FNO to the point where it could get ~67% in 35 minutes.
 Changes included:
-1. Dramatically reducing the number of fourier modes per layer, FNOs can compose frequencies to produce higher frequency filters.
+1. Dramatically reducing the number of Fourier modes per layer, FNOs can compose frequencies to produce higher frequency filters.
 2. Dramatically increasing hidden dimension size.
 Causes huge increases in computational cost, but also causes huge corresponding gains in performance.
-4. Slightly changing the architecture: Instead of adding the convolution output to the previous state then performing a ReLU followed by a BatchNorm, I perform the ReLU on the convolution output followed by addition to the previous state and a BatchNorm.
+3. Slightly changing the architecture: Instead of adding the convolution output to the previous state then performing a ReLU followed by a BatchNorm, I perform the ReLU on the convolution output followed by addition to the previous state and a BatchNorm.
 This was motivated by noticing that the original form probably had a harder time expressing the identity.

 ![metrics]({{ site.baseurl }}/assets/images/fno-unet/fno-vs-unet-metrics.png)
 ![example]({{ site.baseurl }}/assets/images/fno-unet/fno-vs-unet-sample.png)

 There is much more to do!
 The next step for really comparing performance is using [nightly torch code to squeeze out extra performance on complex ops](https://github.com/pytorch/pytorch/issues/125718) and trying out more architectural tweaks, but that's outside the scope of this post.

-I think this is moderate evidence that for normal image to image tasks in Computer Vision, a UNet will probably outperfrom an FNO for a fixed amount of data or compute.
+I think this is moderate evidence that for normal image to image tasks in Computer Vision, a UNet will probably outperform an FNO for a fixed amount of data or compute.

 # why does unet mog so hard?